slavastar/slavastar/README.md

-# Vyacheslav Efimov - @slavastar
+# Vyacheslav Efimov - @slavastar ⭐️
 Hi there!
 I am Slava 👋

-I am a passionate software engineer.
+I am a passionate machine learning engineer with 4 years of experience.
 I have a deep interest in software development and machine learning.
-Most of the skills I acquired through work experience and computer science disciplines from faculty of information technologies and programming at ITMO University from which I successfully graduated as a bachelor at 2022.
-I am constantly striving for new knowledge and skills by passing courses, reading articles and completing projects.
+I acquired most of the skills through work experience and computer science disciplines from faculty of information technologies and programming at ITMO University from which I successfully graduated as a bachelor.

 About me: